THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-A profit sharing 401k is a type of plan that allows employers to make contributions to employees 401k accounts based on the company’s profitability for the year.
+A profit-sharing 401k is a type of plan that allows employers to contribute to an employee’s retirement account based on the company’s annual profitability.

-You will find this option available at a small business as they tend to have fewer employees, making this more feasible.
+This option is available at a small businesses as they tend to have fewer employees, making this more feasible.

-In fact, a small business usually treats the profit sharing contribution as a year end bonus for their employees since they are made around year end.
+A small business usually treats the profit-sharing contribution as a year-end bonus for their employees since most companies make them around year-end.

 The vested balance is the money your employer contributes to your 401k on your behalf.